def-codes/the-better-thing/src/meld-demo/hashtags.md

 - The system is just a claim interpreter.
 - It's actor model.
 Some actors are interpreters.

-  How do the actors get there in the first place, though?
+- Q: How do the actors get there in the first place, though?
-By way of a description, which was given to an actor driver.
+- A: By way of a description, which was given to an actor driver.

-And how did the actor driver get there in the first place?
+- Q: And how did the actor driver get there in the first place?
-By way of a driver loader.
+- A: By way of a driver loader.

-And where did the driver loader come from?
+- Q: And where did the driver loader come from?
-The driver loader is the system.
+- A: The driver loader is the system.
 QED

+### Another line of questioning

-And who gave the actor driver the description?
+- Q: And who gave the actor driver the description?
-The claim store.
+- A: The claim store.

-And where did this claim come from?
+- Q: And where did this claim come from?
-You would have to check its provenance.
+- A: You would have to check its provenance.

-And what if it has no provenance?
+- Q: And what if it has no provenance?
-Then it is asserted by the model.
+- A: Then it is asserted by the model.

-And how did the model come into possession of the claim?
+- Q: And how did the model come into possession of the claim?
-The host fed the claim to the system.
+- A: The host fed the claim to the system.

-And where did the host get the claim?
+- Q: And where did the host get the claim?
-A graph was loaded during bootstrap.
+- A: A graph was loaded during bootstrap.

-And where did the model come from?
+- Q: And where did the model come from?
-Whatever discovery determined.
+- A: Whatever discovery determined.

-And how did discovery know where to look?
+- Q: And how did discovery know where to look?
-Yes, that is the question now
+- A: Yes, that is the question now

-What was discovery looking for?
+- Q: What was discovery looking for?
-Ingresses.
+- A: Ingresses.

 ## Initiative